hitaishi4/hitaishi4/README.md

 - 💞️ I’m looking to collaborate on ML and deep learning projects
 - 📫 How to reach me hitaishi@bu.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i am a maths major graduate and taught high school and college students
+- ⚡ Fun fact: i am a math major graduate and taught high school and college students

 <!---
 hitaishi4/hitaishi4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.